 The world of tracking technology is growing and evolving every single year.
-There’s a whole range of exciting advancements, from cloud systems and blockchain to drones, 2D barcodes, IoT devices, GPS, 5G connectivity, AI, and even augmented reality – just to name a few!
-In this article, I’ll highlight 9 cutting-edge trends in tracking technologies.
+There’s a whole range of exciting advancements, from cloud systems and computer vision AI to drones, 2D barcodes, IoT devices, GPS, 5G connectivity, AI, and even augmented reality – just to name a few!
+In fact, tracking technologies are just the first component of several emerging innovations that are reshaping supply chain visibility.
+In this article, I’ll highlight 10 cutting-edge trends in tracking technologies.
 Further I’ll include examples that will show you how to apply these technologies to your supply chains to enhance visibility and traceability like never before.

 - 1. Cloud-based Platforms Enable Easier Integration For Supply Chain Visibility.

-- 3. Drones Technology For The Transport Goods And Inventory Visibility.
+- 2. Drones Technology For Last-Mile Delivery And Inventory Visibility.

 - 6. Real-Time Global Positioning System (GPS) Tracking Technology.